Graduate Programs in Education

-SUNY Geneseo offers graduate programs in reading and literacy and adolescence education leading to professional teacher certification.
-To be admitted into our graduate programs, applicants must provide evidence of having earned an initial teaching certificate.
+SUNY Geneseo offers one graduate program in reading and literacy leading to professional teacher certification.
+To be admitted into our graduate program, applicants must provide evidence of having earned an initial teaching certificate.

 Geneseo's Ella Cline Shear School of Education is accredited by the Council for the Accreditation for Educator Preparation (CAEP), advancing equity and excellence in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning.